The Girdle of St. Martha

 Sterling silver lariat necklace with sky blue topaz on a 18″ sterling chain.
 Each necklace comes with a 10ml bottle of St. Martha powder and a devotional prayer card.

 ***Note: This piece is handmade to order for you with intention and care.
 Please allow 6-8 weeks for creation before shipping.
-Only a set amount of these will be made due to the limited quantity of the materia created.
+Only 9 of these will be made due to the limited quantity of the materia created.

 Availability: In stock